Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ### Data

-They used 379 melanoma patients from TCGA (The Cancer Genome Atlas), specifically the SKCM cancer type.
+They used 379 melanoma patients from TCGA.
 Every patient had both an H&E slide from fresh frozen tissue and matching bulk RNA-seq data.
 They focused on four cell types that are most relevant in the tumor microenvironment:

 | Cell type | Role in tumor |
 |---|---|